 Traditional Memory Foam

-By its nature, memory foam is open-cell, but some companies expand the cells for even better airflow.
+By its nature, traditional memory foam mattresses have an open-cell design.
+However, some companies expand the cells for even better airflow.
 This combats the heat retention issue.

 Gel Memory Foam